spectrumAI/SIP/docs/ba_landsat8_bands_selection.md

 **Step 2: prepare data, train rf and predict**
-- Go to step 9 in the above to start from there;
+- Go to step 12 in the above to start from there;
 - Once all steps are finised, please compare the four classification maps (two train, two predict) achieved by ***rf*** with the four maps achieved by ***ss_res***;

-**Step 3: do the same for spectral_res, svm and knn classifiers**
+**Step 3: do the same for svm and knn classifiers**
 - go over step 1 and step 2, but replace rf with svm and knn;
 - compare the classification maps, train accuracy and val accuracy of all four methods (i.e., ss_res, knn, rf, svm);
-- the comparison between spectral_res and spatial-spectral res, i.e., ss_res, may highlight the role of spatial coherence;

 ## Compare classifier performance using different number of training samples